 In Saving Us, Hayhoe argues that when it comes to changing hearts and minds, facts are only one part of the equation.
 We need to find shared values in order to connect our unique identities to collective action.This is not another doomsday narrative about a planet on fire.
 It is a multilayered look at science, faith, and human psychology, from an icon in her field—recently named chief scientist at The Nature Conservancy.Drawing on interdisciplinary research and personal stories, Hayhoe shows that small conversations can have astonishing results.
 Saving Us leaves us with the tools to open a dialogue with your loved ones about how we all can play a role in pushing forward for change.

 Katharine Hayhoe is a climate scientist and chief scientist for The Nature Conservancy.
 She is also the Endowed Professor in Public Policy and Public Law and Paul W. Horn Distinguished Professor at Texas Tech University.
 She has been named a United Nations Champion of the Earth and one of Time ’s 100 Most Influential People, and serves as the climate ambassador for the World Evangelical Alliance.

 Katharine was a lead author for the U.S. Second, Third, and Fourth National Climate Assessments, hosts the PBS digital series Global Weirding, and has written for The New York Times.
 Her TED Talk “The Most Important Thing You Can Do to Fight Climate Change: Talk About It” has been viewed over 5 million times.
 She has a BSc in physics and astronomy from the University of Toronto and an MS and a PhD in atmospheric science from the University of Illinois at Urbana-Champaign.

-Get your copy in person or online at your local library and learn more about the parallels between safeguarding the Arctic and the survival of Inuit culture.
+Get your copy in person or online at your local library.

 Thank you to our Partners